KSET/brucifer-karte-2022/README.md

 cd ui
 npm run serve
 ```
+## Adjusting the environment variables in django

+- in the root directory, rename the .env.example to .env and adjust your enivronment variables

-## Adjusting the environment variables
+## Adjusting the environment variables in vue

-- in the ui directory, rename the .env.example to .env and adjust your enivronment variables
+- in the ui directory, rename the .env.example to .env and adjust your enivronment variables to the same variables you enetered in the root .env file

 ## Adding an admin user to be able to access the site